khylo/CourseNotes/cloud/aws/vpc.md

 Does not support *Bastion server*, instance does
     A bastion host is a special purpose computer on a network specifically designed and configured to withstand attacks.
 The computer generally hosts a single application, for example a proxy server, and all other services are removed or limited to reduce the threat to the computer.
     A NAT (Network Address Translation) instance is, like an bastion host, an EC2 instance that lives in your public subnet.
 A NAT instance, however, allows your private instances outgoing connectivity to the internet while at the same time blocking inbound traffic from the internet.

+### NAT vs Bastion
+    NAT is used to provide Internet access to a private subnet (sits in public subnet) Bastion (Jump box) is use dto provide secure access to administer EC2 instances in private subnets.
+Only need to harded Bastion server..
+Other servers are only accessable via it.

+    For EC2 in private subnet to send traffic out (e..g to S3, it must have route to get out via NAT, and a role to write to S3)
 ##EGresss Only Internet Gateway (for IP6)

+## NACLs
+..* By default Aws create NACL for VPC.
+All subnets are by default associated with it.
+..* It allows all traffic in and all traffic out. (separate rules for IP4 and IP6) ..* Note subnets can only be associated with one NACL.
+..* NACLs can be associated with many subnets
+..* NACLs can only be associated with 1 VPC (but multiple subnets) => NACLs can span AZs (like VPCs) ..* NACLs define inbound and outbound rules separately (unlike security groups) ..* Rules are incremented in numeric order
+..* NACLs kick in before security groups
+..* Each subnet MUST be associated with exactly one NACL.
+If none specified it will goto default (all open) NACL

+If you create a NACLs by default it is DENY to all. (exact opposite to one that AWS creates by default)

+Recommend as you add rules use rule #s in 100s

+e.g. in example for inbound  (protocol tcp(6)??
+Not sure what this is )

+we add rule 100 for port 80 http, 200 for port 443 https , rule #300, port 22 SSH..
+Deny all else

+for outbound we allow port 80, port 443.
+Not port 22, but then we allow ephermeral ports 1024 -> 65535 so actualy streaming communication ports

+## Load Balancers with VPCs

+Note when setting up ALB you must balance over 2 subnets in 2 different AZs, and both must be publicly facing

+So in lab we currently can’t do this since only 1 subnet is publicly facing

+## VPC Flow Logs
+Capture information aobut the IP traffic going to and from network Stored using CloudWatch logs

+Can be at VPC level
+Subnet level
+At network interface level.
+Not all IP traffic is monitored.
+Not monitored.
+    DNS,
+    windows license activation,
+    trafiic to and from 169.254.169.254 for instanse metadata, DHCP traffic
+    traffic to the reserved IP address for default VPC router

+##VPC Endpoints
+Another way for private hosts to get access to say AWS services is to use a VPC endpoint. e.g in lab we delteed route from private subnet to NAT so "aws s3 ls " failed.
+To fix we created an Endpoint (unde VPC) to S3 Gateway Endpoints can be Interface (single instance) or gateway (like NAT gateway, highly avaialbe.)
+Note when you create make sure no existing connections as they may get dropepd.

  #Lab